pauldmccarthy/win-pytreat/getting_started/03_file_management.md

-As with [`os.walk`](walking-a-directory-tree), the order of the results returned by `glob.glob` is arbitrary.
+As with [`os.walk`](walking-a-directory-tree), the order of the results returned by `glob` is arbitrary.
 Unfortunately the undergraduate who acquired this specific data set did not think to use zero-padded subject IDs (you'll be pleased to know that this student was immediately kicked out of his college and banned from ever returning), so we can't simply sort the paths